-Gross earned premiums including Group's share of joint ventures.
-Comparable to 31 December 2015 on local currency basis.

-Comparable to 31 December 2015.
+- Gross earned premiums including Group's share of joint ventures. - 2 Comparable to 31 December 2015 on local currency basis. - 3 Comparable to 31 December 2015. - ${\small 4\quad Excluding\,UK\,bulk\,annuities\,as\,Prudential\,has}\\ {\small withdrawn\,from\,the\,market}.$ - Awarded highest customer service in 2015 Financial Industry by Service Quality Measurement Group. - 6 On Expense to Asset (Statutory) basis.
+Source: SNL Financial LLC report on industry-wide data as at Q1 2016. - 7 Before allowing for first interim dividend (31 December 2015: second interim dividend).

-Excluding UK bulk annuities as Prudential has withdrawn from the market.

-Awarded highest customer service in 2015 - Financial Industry - Service Quality Measurement Group.

-On Expense to Asset (Statutory) basis.
-Source: SNL Financial LLC report on industry wide data as at Q1 2016.

-Before allowing for first interim dividend (31 December 2015: Second interim dividend).
+Business performance

-Chief Financial Officer's report on the 2016 first half financial performance
+- 08 Chief Financial Officer's report on the 2016 first half financial performance - 21 Group Chief Risk Officer's report of the risks facing our business and how these are managed